montyvesselinov/MADS/readme.md

 The required TPL's can be downloaded at http://gitlab.com/mads/mads-tpls

-The code has been tested on Apple MAC OS X, Linux (RHEL / CentOS / Fedora / Ubuntu/ Debian) and Cygwin/Microsoft Windows.
+The code has been tested on Apple MAC OS X, Linux (RHEL / CentOS / Fedora / Ubuntu / Debian) and Cygwin/Microsoft Windows.

 Checkout the 'readme' file for installation instructions.

 Compilation:
 * make
-* cmake -f CMakeLists.txt (cmake version 3.0 is required)
+* cmake -f CMakeLists.txt (cmake version 3.1 is required)

 Verification:
 * make verify (all test problems listed below)